-Ability to understand and interpret complex language utterances is a crucial part in design of intelligent agents.
-Natural language processing is the sub-field of linguistics and computer science which helps in interpreting the human language by a machine.
-More specifically, natural language processing is the computer Understanding, Analysis, manipulation, and /or generation of natural language. this course enables the students to learn Natural language processing at different levels like Morphological Level, Syntactic Level, Semantic Level, Discourse Level and Pragmatic Level.
+Ability to understand and interpret complex Language utterances is a crucial part in design of intelligent agents.
+Natural Language processing is the sub-field of linguistics and computer science which helps in interpreting the human Language by a machine.
+More specifically, natural Language processing is the computer understanding, analysis, manipulation, and/or generation of natural Language. this course enables the students to learn Natural Language processing at different levels like Morphological Level, Syntactic Level, Semantic Level, Dis course Level and Pragmatic Level.

-- 1. To understand the architecture and design of Natural language processing - 2.
+- 1. To understand the architecture and design of Natural Language processing - 2.
 To analyse various tagging techniques - 3.
 To adopt concepts of Context free grammars for NLP - 4.
 To provide knowledge on semantic properties of embeddings - 5.
-To implement and learn the applications like sentiment Analysis
+To implement and learn the applications like sentiment analysis

-Introduction to natural language processing, ambiguities in language, Regular expression, words, morphology, morphology parsing, word tokenization, lemmatization & stemming, edit distance.
-N-grams language models, smoothing-Laplace smoothing, Good-Turing discounting, Interpolation-Back of f, and perplexity
+Introduction to natural Language processing, ambiguities in Language, Regular expression, words, morphology, morphology parsing, word tokenization, lemmatization & stemming, edit distance.
+N-grams Language models, smoothing-Laplace smoothing, Good-Turing discounting, Interpolation-Backoff, and perplexity

-- 1. acquire a basic Understanding of the natural language processing (L2) - 2. have the Understanding of tokenization.
-(L2) - 3. explain lemmatization and stemming (L2) - 4. differentiating smoothing and Laplace smoothing(L4) - 5. illustrate Good Turing discounting (L2)
+- 1. acquire a basic understanding of the natural Language processing (L2) - 2. have the understanding of tokenization.
+(L2) - 3. explain lemmatization and stemming (L2) - 4. different iating smoothing and Laplace smoothing(L4) - 5. illustrate Good Turing discounting (L2)

-Introduction, English word classes, tagsets in English, rule-based part of speech tagging, HMM part of speech tagging, transformation-based part of speech tagging, Evaluation and error Analysis,

-Issues- tag indeterminacy and tokenization, Unknown words
+Introduction, English word classes, tagsets in English, rule- based part of Speech tagging, HMM part of Speech tagging, transformation- based part of Speech tagging, Evaluation and error analysis, Issues- tag indeterminacy and tokenization, Unknown words for Language modelling, Probabilistic CKY parsing of PCFGs, ways to learn rule probability, Problems with PCFGs

-- 1. experiment with tagging (L3) - 2. make use of the part of speech tagging(L3) - 3. outline the knowledge of issues of tagging (L2) - 4. understand tag indeterminacy (L2) - 5. make use of evolution and error Analysis (L3)
+- 1. experiment with tagging (L3) - 2. make use of the part of Speech tagging(L3) - 3. outline the knowledge of issues of tagging (L2) - 4. understand tag indeterminacy (L2) - 5. make use of evolution and error analysis(L3)